Mort Laitner

 About the Author

-Florida's Jewish short-story writer, speaker, film producer and retired attorney.
-Mort is the co-editor of "Sea Of Tranquility---A Literary Anthology."
-The book is scheduled to land on the Moon in November of 2025 as part of the Lunar Codex Project.
+About the Author Florida's Jewish short-story writer, speaker, film producer, and retired attorney.
+Mort is the co-editor of "Sea of Tranquility---A Literary Anthology."
+The book is scheduled to land on the Moon in July of 2026 as part of the Lunar Codex Project.
 The Earthbound editions are now on sale on Amazon.
-He has also authored, "A Hebraic Obsession", "The Hanukkah Bunny" and "The Greatest Gift."
-Mort has produced an award-winning short film entitled, "The Stairs".
-Movie can be viewed for free online.
+He has also authored "A Hebraic Obsession", "The Hanukkah Bunny," and "The Greatest Gift."
+Mort has produced an award-winning short film titled "The Stairs."
+The movie is available to view for free online.
 ChatGPT says, "Mort is known for his works that often explore themes of love, loss, and the human connection.
-Laitner has published several books , including “A Hebraic Obsession.”
+Laitner has published several books, including “A Hebraic Obsession.”
 His writing style is characterized by its emotional depth and introspection.
 Laitner’s works have garnered praise for their heartfelt expression and keen insight into the human experience."
 Mort was the president of the South Florida Writers Association and a correspondent for the Fort Lauderdale Sun Sentinel Jewish Journal.

 Related Topics